 The validity of Sole Representative Visa

 Entry clearance for Sole Representative business or overseas media visa is granted for a maximum of three years which can be extended for another two years while remaining in the UK provided the Sole Representative is able to meet the extension requirements of this visa category.

 Refusal of Entry Clearance of Sole Representatives Visa

-If the entry clearance application is refused by the ECO (visa officer) in the overseas British Diplomatic post, the applicant will be given a right of review of the decision against the refusal of Sole Representative Visa that must be exercised within 28 days of the date of service of decision.
-There will not be any general right of appeal against the refusal of Sole Representative visa.
+If the entry clearance application is refused by the ECO (visa officer) in the overseas British Diplomatic post, the applicant will be given a right of review of the decision against the refusal of Sole Representative Visa that must be exercised within 28 days of the date of service of the decision.
+There will not be any general right of appeal against the refusal of a Sole Representative visa.
 If the administrative review against the refusal of Sole Representative visa also fails, the matter then can be taken to the Upper Tribunal by lodging judicial review proceedings against the refusal of Sole Representative visa.

 Representatives of Overseas Business or Media are initially granted entry clearance for 3 years which can further be extended for another 2 years allowing the Sole Representative and their family members to complete 5 years in the UK and settle down.

 The main requirements of the extension of a Sole Representative visa are:

 The Sole Representative intends to work for the same employer in the same job as his entry clearance was granted.

 The Sole Representative can maintain and accommodate himself and his dependents adequately without recourse to public funds